2008 Bathurst Boys in Red accident

-The Boys in Red accident was a January 12, 2008 collision just outside the city of Bathurst, New Brunswick, Canada, between a semi-trailer truck and a van carrying the basketball team from Bathurst High School.
-The accident killed seven students and the wife of the coach, and injured four other occupants in the van.
+The Boys in Red accident occurred on January 12, 2008, outside the city of Bathurst, New Brunswick, Canada.
+A semi-trailer truck and a van carrying the basketball team from Bathurst High School collided, which killed seven students, the wife of the coach, and injured four other occupants in the van.
 It was the deadliest transportation accident in New Brunswick since 1989, when a logging truck tipped onto a hayride in Cormier Village, killing 13.
 It was the deadliest bus accident involving a sports team in Canada until the Humboldt Broncos bus crash in April 2018.

 The accident was followed by a national day of mourning in Canada, and a ban on all E350 Ford Club Wagon type vehicles being used for student transport in New Brunswick.
 Two investigations, one by the Royal Canadian Mounted Police (RCMP) and the other by Transport Canada, found that the cause of the disaster was a combination of poor road conditions, lack of proper snow tires, and possible driver error.
 Pressure from the public and victims' families prompted the chief coroner of the province to launch an inquiry, which produced recommendations to improve student transport safety in New Brunswick.
 The provincial government agreed with the majority of the suggestions and has since enacted many of them.

 Accident

 The accident occurred on New Brunswick Route 8 shortly after midnight on January 12, 2008, when the team coach was driving the Bathurst High School basketball team northward back from a game in Moncton against the Moncton High School Purple Knights in an E350 Ford Club Wagon.
 Light freezing rain and low visibility created poor, slippery driving conditions.
 As the van approached the Bathurst city limits, the coach lost control and veered in front of a southbound semi-trailer truck.
 The truck collided with the side of the van and the two vehicles came to rest on the shoulder of the southbound lane of the highway approximately 40 m from the point of impact.

 The police officer who discovered the wreck initially suspected that only the semi had gone off the road.
 After further investigation, he found the van and called for emergency services, whose arrival was delayed by freezing rain.
 The rear wall and a large portion of the right-hand side of the van, including three rows of seats, had been torn away, ejecting several occupants.

-Seven players aged 15-17 and the wife of the team coach, 51, were pronounced dead at the scene.
+Seven players aged 15–17 and the wife of the team coach, 51, were pronounced dead at the scene.
 The coach, his daughter and the two other players survived the accident and were rushed to Chaleur Regional Hospital in Bathurst.
 Of the injured, one was listed in critical condition, and two others were stable.
 The fourth was released shortly after the accident.
 The driver of the truck was not injured.